How to set up a remote NAS using OpenMediaVault and Meshnet

 Install available updates

-After installing the OMV, you should update it by accessing the NAS using SSH.
+After installing the OMV, you should update it by accessing the NAS using an SSH connection.
 SSH access for the user root is enabled by default.
 To install the updates, follow these steps:

 1. Open Command Prompt (on Windows) or Terminal (on macOS and Linux).